chhantyal/py3readiness/README.md

 Python 3 readiness
 =======

-Python 3 support graph for most popular libraries and packages http://py3readiness.org
+Python 3 support graph for most popular Python libraries and packages http://py3readiness.org

 ## How do you identify Python 3 support?